 Every year Doyon, Limited recognize a few shareholders as “Shareholder of the Year” at our Annual Meeting of Shareholders.
-In 2023, Doyon recognized Flora J. Deacon, Flora M. McGinty, Gerald H. “Jerry” Moses, and Wilmina “Daisy” Stevens, as outstanding shareholders who have demonstrated their devotion toward their people, displayed strong leadership, and shown significant commitment to the betterment of their communities.
+In 2023, Doyon recognized Flora J. Deacon, Jolene M. McGinty, Gerald H. “Jerry” Moses, and Wilmina “Daisy” Stevens, as outstanding shareholders who have demonstrated their devotion toward their people, displayed strong leadership, and shown significant commitment to the betterment of their communities.

 Flora J. Deacon is Deg Hit’an/Holikachuk Athabascan raised in Shageluk and Grayling.
 Her parents are the late Wilson Deacon, who was the last fluent Holikachuk speaker, and Edna (Matthews) Deacon.
 Flora was raised in Grayling with siblings Arlene, Janet, Bruce, the late Ursula, and the late Peter.
 Her paternal grandparents are the late Yankee and Ella Deacon of Holikachuk and her maternal grandparents are the late Peter Matthews and Anna (Wilson) Matthews.
 Flora has two children, Michael Deacon-Savage Jr. and Melissa M. Godoy, and grandchildren Alyza, Natalya, Ayriana, Zephyr, and Reyna.